Joshua-Stacy-VA/Vista-VAM/README.md

 # VAM2 Project Management
-Schedules, milestones, issue tracking, progress reports, documentation, dashboards, and deliverables of all Project Management activity supporting  VistA Adaptive Maintenance (VAM) Product Work Statement (PWS).
+Schedules, milestones, issue tracking, progress reports, documentation, dashboards, and deliverables of all Project Management activity supporting the VistA Adaptive Maintenance (VAM) Product Work Statement (PWS).
 Key responsibilities of VAM Project Management includes completing all processes and documentation required for Authority to Operate (ATO) and Initial Operating Capability (IOC) in the VA Enterprise Cloud.

 * [PWS Dashboard](#ato-dashboard)